yuexiaofeng/yuexiaofeng.github.io/_posts/2021-04-09-good-enough.md

 ![newton-pi-formula](../assets/images/20210409/newton-pi-formula.png)

-Here's a [read](https://egyptonline.tripod.com/newton.htm) on the proof in case you're interested.

 All of sudden results that needed decades of hard work now can be easily achieved in days using Newton's series.
 So I imagine no one ever tried to set the new π records by drawing polygons again.
 When Newton gave you a cannon, why fight with stones still eh?

+Here's a [read](https://egyptonline.tripod.com/newton.htm) on the proof in case you're interested.
+There're also other series formulas that yield faster convergence speeds.

 As an anecdote, once upon a time, there were some thoughtful [US lawmakers in Indiana](https://www.mentalfloss.com/article/30214/new-math-time-indiana-tried-change-pi-32) who tried to make our lives easier by mandating the value of π to be `3.2`, cuz that value should be good enough.
 I totes get that, why all the hassle right? :D